IRS Issued Identity Theft PIN (IP PIN)

 What if I am a victim of Identity Theft?

-If you have been notified by the IRS that you have been a victim of identity theft they will issue you an IP Pin or identity theft pin.
+If you have been notified by the IRS that you, your spouse, or your dependent have been a victim of identity theft they will issue an IP PIN or identity theft pin.
 The IRS Identity Protection PIN (IP PIN) is a unique six digit number that is assigned each year to victims of identity theft for use when filing their federal tax return.
 This unique pin shows that a particular taxpayer is the filer of the return.
 The IP PIN will allow these individuals to avoid delays in filing returns and receiving refunds.
 If you receive an IP PIN form the IRS you must use it to confirm your identity on your current tax return.
 If you do not enter your assigned pin the IRS will reject the return and this will cause delays in processing your refund.

 Note: An IP PIN should only be used for the tax year it was issued.
 You must get a new IP PIN issued each year for future tax returns.